 My first dinner was at the Banyan Tree’s signature restaurant, Saffron, which serves world-class Thai and Southeast Asian food.
 I had a wonderfully spicy green curry and one of the best shrimp dishes I have ever eaten.
 A crispy, crunchy, all sensory explosion in my mouth – one bite and I am sure they heard me across the island.

-Eating my last night on the island at Chez Lamar gave me my first taste of authentic Seychellois Creole cuisine, infused with a little George Harrison.
+Eating my last night on the island at Chez Lamar, an Arabic restaurant, gave me my first taste of authentic Seychellois Creole cuisine, infused with a little George Harrison.
 The restaurant is housed in one of the original buildings of the property.

 Fresh octopus salad, local curries, pilao rice accompanied by vegetables grown in the Banyan Tree’s own kitchen garden, made me too full to eat any dessert!